getcreative-coder/getcreative-coder/README.md

-## **Completed a Web Development course and Data Engineering boot camp with Python 🎉.
+## **Completed Web Development course and Data Engineering boot camp with Python 🎉.
 Looking forward to continually growing and improving skills 😄**

 ### **Experience with the following:**